Last updated on January 3, 2026

 This is where things get interesting.
 This is an angel deck after all, right?

 Archangel of Tithes is a strong utility creature.
-It taxes attacks against you and on creatures blocking yours.
-It’s just a nice stax piece that either gives you some free damage, protects you, or just slightly inconveniences your opponents at worst.
+As one of the best can't attack effects, it taxes attacks against you and on creatures blocking yours.
+Itโs just a nice stax piece that either gives you some free damage, protects you, or just slightly inconveniences your opponents at worst.
 It also has a nice stat line which makes it great on rate.

-Linvala, Keeper of Silence is in a similar boat to the Archangel.
-It’s a decent stax piece and destroys some decks while doing nothing to others.
+Linvala, Keeper of Silence flies in formation with the Archangel of Tithes as a decent stax effect and destroys some decks while doing nothing to others.

 Getting into the real pricey creatures now, starting with Sephara, Sky's Blade.
-Sephara is the namesake angel for a lot of cards in Magic, and it doesn’t disappoint.
-It gives all your creatures flying and indestructible, which is basically just indestructible for you.
-You can still cast this as early as turn 4, and having a 7/7 indestructible flier alone that early is great.
+Sephara is the namesake angel for a lot of cards in Magic, and it doesnโt disappoint.
+It basically gives all your flying creatures indestructible.
+Tokens can help you cast this early, and having a 7/7 lifelink flier any time before turn six is great.

 Serra's Emissary is a similar angel.
-It’s a big 7/7 flier that does something crazy.
+Itโs a big 7/7 flier that does something crazy.
 This time it gives you and your creatures protection from a chosen creature type.
-This helps push damage through decks with fliers like sphinx or angel tribal on top of being a win condition against tribal decks.
+This helps push damage through decks with fliers like sphinx or spiders on top of being a win condition against tribal decks.

 Your deck is also blessed by none other than Avacyn, Angel of Hope.
 Avacyn gives everything indestructible, which is more valuable than you might think.
-It insulates you from board wipes, one of your only real enemies, while also protecting your mana rocks or tribal pieces from single-target removal.
+It insulates you from board wipes, one of your only real enemies, and also protects your mana rocks and tribal pieces from single-target removal.

 Interaction